bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~~

 To decompress a point take the value of y, and compute y^2-1\*invsqr((y^2-1)*(dy^2-1)).
 This
 is one possible x value, its negation is the other.
-Whichever one of these two values has
+The top bit is 0 if the smaller one under
-the low bit agreeing with the auxilliary bit in the compressed point representation is the
+the defined ordering above is correct, and 1 otherwise.

-correct x coordinate.
+This point compression format is from [SchorrQ].

-[TODO: insert code?]
+[TODO: insert code?, align compression schemes]

 # Scalar multiplication
 We now present two algorithms for scalar multiplication on the above curve.